 I am a worker at a Whole Foods in the South.
 I’ve worked for this company for over two years, and in that time I’ve watched my job change from a desirable, full-time role with benefits, stability, and dignity in my work to the opposite.
 I have watched management routinely cut people’s shifts forcing others to do the jobs of multiple people.
 When management cuts our shifts to below the hours that make us eligible for health insurance, we not only lose income but also access to healthcare.
 In order to work full-time, we must completely open our schedules and make ourselves available whenever the store needs us.
 This means working schedules that often change from week to week, forcing us to sacrifice stable home lives for the “luxury” of full-time employment.
 Even in the middle of a pandemic, Whole Foods has shown a complete disregard for making these jobs sustainable for workers — instead, I’ve watched them make our lives more difficult over the last year.

-Amazon Conditions in Whole Foods
+Amazon Warehouse-like Conditions at Whole Foods

 This is not an accident.
 This is the latest step in Amazon’s pursuit of standardization and regimentation of every aspect of the economy under its control.
 From their warehouse workers to their delivery drivers, Amazon treats their employees like disciplined soldiers, with those on the frontlines acting as cannon fodder.
 Right now, working in Amazon warehouses is like working on the factory line.
 While Whole Foods may not be there yet, Amazon has put us on the path to making our work just as monotonous and routine.
 We will continue like this until a majority of workers across Whole Foods understand what it will take to change course.